-The CCPA states that a business “may offer” different prices or rates to consumers if those prices or rates are “directly related to the value provided to the business by the consumer’s data.”1 Interestingly, the CCPA does not prohibit a business from the opposite activity.
-In other words, it does not state that a business is prohibited from offering different prices or rates if the benefits of a loyalty program are not directly related to the value provided to the business.
+The CCPA makes clear that a business can offer different prices or rates to consumers as part of a financial incentive program if those different prices or rates are “directly related to the value provided to the business by the consumer’s data.”1 The CCPA does not, however, directly prohibit the offering of a financial incentive if the value provided to the business by the consumer’s data is not “directly related” to the value of the financial incentive.

 For more information and resources about the CCPA visit http://www.CCPA-info.com.

 This article is part of a multi-part series published by BCLP to help companies understand and implement the General Data Protection Regulation, the California Consumer Privacy Act and other privacy statutes.
 You can find more information on the CCPA in BCLP’s California Consumer Privacy Act Practical Guide, and more information about the GDPR in the American Bar Association’s The EU GDPR: Answers to the Most Frequently Asked Questions.

 3. FSOR Appendix A at 75 (Response No. 254), 274 (Response No. 815).

 5. FSOR Appendix A at 273 (Response No. 814).